 "This is the only program of its kind in the state of Florida and just this summer alone, we provided this program across 70 community sites," Hart said.
-"Children reading below grade improvement in their reading skills after completing our program."
+"Children reading below grade level have experienced up to 50 percent improvement in their reading skills after completing our program."

 Hoyos was shocked to see how, after a few short weeks of completing the program, Aguirre was reading aloud at home and announcing every time she conquered a "big word."
-She even asked her mother to pick up fantasy ooks from a local bookstore, so y can go on their own book-based
+She even asked her mother to pick up fantasy books from a local bookstore, so they can go on their own book-based ventures.